upperlakespawn/upperlakespawn.github.io/_posts/2014-05-05-middleman.markdown

 # Middleman tricks

-link_to [will allow you to link two different pages together and add a link.]

-image_tag [will allow you to take the location of an image and post the image to your page.]
+create a nice hyper link with

+    <%= link_to 'My Site', 'http://mysite.com' %>

+goes and finds image in source/images then posts to page

+    <%= image_tag 'logo.png' %>

-lorem.sentences 5 [will put five sentences of lorem on your page.]
+puts five sentences of lorem on your page.

+    lorem.sentences 5

-lorem.image('100x100') [will put a place holder image of what ever dimesions you put in. in this case 100 by 100]
+puts a place holder image of what ever dimesions you put in.

+    <%= image_tag lorem.image('100x100') %>

+To the action loop in this case six times

+    <% 6.times do %>
+    <% end %>